Cheap plans on a great network with tons of data, but you won’t find any perks here

 Affordable

 AT&T’s pricing tends to be in the middle of the pack when compared to other major providers.
 It’s not as pricey as Verizon, but it’s not as cheap as T-Mobile (or discount/MVNO providers, like Visible).
-But the carrier’s prepaid plans are another story.
+While we found eight handy ways to lower your AT&T cell phone bill, it's a good time to consider the carrier’s prepaid plans (because they're a whole other story).

 You can get some great deals if you’re willing to forego a few perks and pay your bill upfront.

-For example, compare the AT&T Unlimited Starter® SL plan with the AT&T Prepaid $50 Monthly plan.
+For example, compare the AT&T Unlimited Starter® SL plan with the AT&T Prepaid Unlimited plan.

 The Unlimited Starter® SL plan costs $66 a month, and your data can be slowed down (deprioritized) at any time.
 That’s a lot of money to pay for data that could slow to a trickle while you’re trying to stream or game.

-But if you’re willing to go prepaid, you can actually get a robust plan for $50 a month.
-This prepaid plan comes with the same unlimited (albeit deprioritized when the network is busy) data as the Unlimited Start Plan, and it gives you 5GB of mobile hotspot data.
+But if you’re willing to go prepaid, you can actually get a robust plan for $50.99 a month.
+This prepaid plan comes with the same unlimited data as the Unlimited Start Plan but with an additional 30GB of premium data; however, it doesn't offer any hotspot data.

 That’s a wildly good deal.
 But there are other deals from AT&T prepaid, too.
 You can get an unlimited talk and text plan with 8GB of data for just $33 a month when you pay for three months upfront.
 Not bad AT&T. Not bad at all.